alsosprachben/mnvkd/README.md

   - `vk_pipe_s.h`
   - `vk_pipe.c`

-The stackless coroutines are derived from [Simon Tatham's coroutines](https://www.chiark.greenend.org.uk/~sgtatham/coroutines.html), but with a special enhancement.
-Instead of using the `__LINE__` macro twice, the `__COUNTER__` and `__COUNTER__ - 1` macros are used.
-This makes it possible to nest yields.
-This nesting means that very high-level blocking operations can be built on lower-level blocking operations.
-The result is a thread-like interface, but with the very low overhead of state machines and futures.

-The coroutine state is accessible via `that`, and the state-machine state-variable is an anonymous struct `self` declared at the top of the coroutine.
-These coroutines are stackless, meaning that stack variables may be lost between each blocking op, so any state-machine state must be preserved in memory associated with the coroutine, not the stack.

 Each coroutine may have a default socket object that represents its Standard I/O. This socket may be bound to physical file descriptors, or be logically entangled with other sockets, as inter-coroutine message passing channels.
 These bindings are represented as a Pipe that holds either a file descriptor or a pointer to a socket's receive or send queue.
 The same blocking ops that work against file descriptors also work across these inter-coroutine channels, in which case data is simply spliced to and from socket queues.

 Alternatively, a coroutine may yield a future directly to another coroutine, passing a reference directly to memory, rather than buffering data in a socket queue.
 This is more in the nature of a future.

 A parent coroutine can spawn a child coroutine, where the child inherits the parent's socket.
 Otherwise, a special "pipeline" child can be used, which, on start, creates pipes to the parent like a unix pipeline.
-That is, the parent's standard output is given to the child, and the child's standard input is piped to the parent's standard output.
+That is, the parent's standard output is given to the child, and the parent's standard output is instead piped to the child's standard input.
 A normal child uses `vk_begin()` just like a normal coroutine, and a pipeline child uses `vk_pipeline_begin(parent)`, which sets up the pipeline to the parent.
+All coroutines end with `vk_end()`, which is required to end the state machine's switch statement, and to free the default socket allocated by `vk_begin()`.

 ### Micro-Processes